uchicago-library/microservice_repository_orchestration/README.md

 ```
 $ docker stack deploy --compose-file swarm_stack.yml repository_swarm
 ```
-> You should now be able to navigate to $SWARM_HOST and see the interface
+You should now be able to navigate to $SWARM_HOST and see the interface

 # Compose Setup Instructions
+## Prerequisites/Notes
-> NOTE: If your sh doesn't support source you may have to run
-> the sh scripts with bash manually
+- If your sh doesn't support source you may have to run the sh scripts with bash manually
-> Configuration relies on the
-> envsubst command, part of the gettext package.
-> It must be installed on your manager node
-> (or where-ever you're building from)
-> To do this in boot2docker:
-> tce-load -wi gettext.tcz
+- Configuration relies on the envsubst command, part of the gettext package.
+It must be installed on your manager node (or where-ever you're building from) To do this in boot2docker: tce-load -wi gettext.tcz
+- Setup also requires docker-compose, installation instructions for various platforms [here](https://docs.docker.com/compose/install/)

 1. Clone the Git Repository
 ```